GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_windows.rst

 * **Show geometry** will only draw the scene if enabled.
 Switching it off will allow the bounding volumes or wireframes to be seen more easily.

-* **Show axis aligned BVH** will display the bounding volumes overlaid as wireframes if enabled.
+* **Show bounding volumes** will display the bounding volumes overlaid as wireframes if enabled.
-  This bounding volume will be axis aligned in the TLAS.

 * **Show instance transform** will display the instance bounding volume overlaid as a dashed wireframe.
   This bounding volume has the instance transform applied, so is effectively in BLAS-space.